wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola.md

 The **[API Discovery](../../about-wallarm-waf/api-discovery.md)** module is able to automatically create the BOLA [triggers](../../user-guides/triggers/triggers.md).

-The module creates the read-only BOLA trigger if all of the following conditions are met:

-* The API structure built by the API Discovery module includes the endpoint with the variable PATH parameter.
-* This API endpoint has several nesting path levels, e.g. domain.com/path1/path2/path3/path4 (variable PATH parameters are also considered to be nesting levels, e.g. domain.com/path1/path2/path3/{variative_path4}).
-The Wallarm support team can configure the minimal number of required nesting layers.
-Default value is `3`.
-* This API endpoint received more than specified number of requests from the same IP per specified interval of time.
-The Wallarm support team can configure the minimal number of requests and time interval.
-Default value is `50` requests per `30` seconds.
-* This API endpoint is within the limit of endpoints for which the BOLA trigger is allowed to be created.
-The Wallarm support team can configure this number.
-Default value is `50`.
-This limitation helps to prevent the Cloud from being down and nodes from performance degradation.

-By default the BOLA triggers only add the BOLA attack to the **Events** section.
-If necessary, you [may request](#enabling-api-discovery-automatic-bola-protection) graylisting or denylisting reactions.

 ### Enabling API Discovery automatic BOLA protection

 To enable the API Discovery automatic BOLA protection: